vmware/dod-compliance-and-automation/vsphere/8.0/vcsa/ansible/vmware-vcsa-8.0-stig-ansible-hardening/README.md

 # vmware-vcsa-8.0-stig-ansible-hardening
-VMware vCenter 8.0 Appliance STIG Readiness Guide Ansible Playbook
+VMware vCenter 8.0 Appliance STIG Ansible Playbook
-Version: Version 1 Release 2: September 21, 2023
+Version: Version 1 Release 1: November 03, 2023
-STIG Type: STIG Readiness Guide
+STIG Type: Official STIG

 ## Overview
-This is a hardening playbook that utilizes Ansible to perform automated remediation for STIG compliance of the VMware vCenter 8.0 Appliance STIG Readiness Guide.
+This is a hardening playbook that utilizes Ansible to perform automated remediation for STIG compliance of the VMware vCenter 8.0 Appliance STIG.

 ## !!Important!!
 - Please read through the README carefully and familiarize yourself with the playbook and ansible before running this playbook